How to Reinstate Your Suspended Drivers License in Vermont

 A revoked drivers license will result from the circumstance of a habitual violator, which is defined as a motorist who is convicted of eight or more moving violations that produce six or more points on a drivers record within five years.
 The revocation period for a habitual violator is two years.

-Note: Vermont is one of the participating states in the Nonresident Violator Compact, which dictates that out-of-state drivers will be subject to the traffic laws of the state of VT.
+Furthermore, be mindful that Vermont is one of the participating states in the Nonresident Violator Compact, which dictates that out-of-state drivers will be subject to the traffic laws of the state of VT.
 A revoked driving license or suspended license can ensue in a driver’s home state if he or she fails to comply with Vermont’s stipulations concerning a traffic offense.

 Vermont Point System